-The Arkansas Museum of Fine Arts is proud to present Delta Voices: Artists of the Mid-South this summer, a limited podcast and video series highlighting emerging artists.
+The Arkansas Museum of Fine Arts is proud to present Delta Voices: Artists of the Mid-South, a limited podcast and video series highlighting emerging artists.

 The four Delta Voices participants, which include artists working in photography, drawing, painting, performance, video and installation, represent the outstanding artwork made throughout the Mid-South today.

 Each of the four episodes features an artist selected by curators at participating institutions across the Mid-South.
 Delta Voices will allow for deeper engagement with the art, craft, and inspiration of the featured artists through short videos, conversation between artists and curators, and more.

 Founded in 1958, the Delta Exhibition is one of the longest-running and most prestigious juried exhibitions in the region, and represents AMFA’s commitment to artists born in or living in Arkansas and its border states.
 The program is part of the Museum’s continued commitment to grow and support artistic talent in the Delta region.

 Catherine Elizabeth Patton was selected to participate in Delta Voices by the Memphis Brooks Museum of Art.
 She is a self-taught concept and portrait photographer from Memphis, Tennessee.
 Patton has shown extensively in Memphis at venues including the Memphis College of Art, the Memphis Brooks Museum of Art, and the CMPLX.
 She was awarded a 2018 ArtsMemphis Arts Accelerator grant and served as a 2019 UrbanArt Commission Billboard Series artist.
 Watch the final video in the Delta Voices series to see her creative process in action.